 The kit will only work on specific left-hand driven Nissan Rz1 models.

 After driving my Nissan Sunny B12 Coupés for a while, I felt I needed something more environment-friendly, and a bit safer.
 From my work, I had the opportunity to drive the latest-model Toyota Prius as a test car.
 Most car enthusiasts would consider it boring.
 I, however, loved the technical details this car had to offer.
 Driven properly, you could easily reduce your fuel consumption to 3.3l/100km.
 An impressive value for a sedan!

 Hence, I decided I need a similar fuel efficient vehicle myself.
 My search started right at spritmonitor.de, a German platform where users document their fuel consumption records.
 The website allows filtering the fuel consumption records by the most fuel efficient vehicles, and the first entry in the list surprised me.
 It was not a Toyota Prius, as I would have thought.
 It was a car that so far has completely evaded my attention.
 A Honda Insight.

 The record displayed a fuel consumption of less than 3l/100km, a value which I considered to be almost unobtainable without a plug-in possibility.
 Even stranger, it was a car built in 2000!
 How can such an old car achieve such numbers?
 Read on.

-Doing my research, I learned that in the early 2000, under pressure from threatening US enivornmental laws, built a car with the goal of reducing emissions as much as possible.
-That car was not designed my the marketing department.
+Doing my research, I learned that in the early 2000, under pressure from threatening US enivornmental laws, Honda built a car with the goal of reducing emissions as much as possible.
+That car was not designed by the marketing department.
 It was a product made by engineers, without compromises, or cutting corners to reduce costs.
 Just looking at it in detail, you could feel how the hard-working Japanese engineers in the late 90ies did everything possible to build a revolutionary car.
 Below is a list of features that the little Insight has to offer:

 - full aluminium monocoque, total weight of the complete car of just about 850kg